Snownee/Lychee/docs/docs/recipe.md

 !!! note

-	Use `"item_in": {"type": "lychee:always_true"}` to match any item. (require [Ingredient Extension API](https://www.curseforge.com/minecraft/mc-mods/ingredient-extension-api) if on Fabric)
+	Since 3.5: Use `"item_in": {"type": "lychee:always_true"}` to match any item. (require [Ingredient Extension API](https://www.curseforge.com/minecraft/mc-mods/ingredient-extension-api) if on Fabric)

 !!! warning

-	It is not recommended to use recipe contextual conditions in it, because some contextual conditions are not supported to run on the client side (like `execute`).
+	It is not recommended to use recipe contextual conditions in it, because some contextual conditions are not supported to run on the client side.

 ### Click on a Block with Item